 As parents, we need to teach our kids how to examine facts.
 Listen and look for pieces that just don’t make sense.
 If someone sounds too convincing, teach your child to follow their gut, to look for weaknesses in their statements.

-Strategies to help your children enhance their critical thinking skills:
+Strategies to enhance critical thinking skills

 1. Enhance their reading comprehension skills

 Helping our children develop their reading comprehension skills is a critical first step to develop skills needed to become capable and enthusiastic readers.
-Kids need to develop and improve their ability to distinguish between what they understand and what they do not about a statement, paragraph or book.
+Kids need to develop and improve their ability to distinguish between what they understand and what they do not about a statement, paragraph, or book.
 This skill is imperative so that you can help them practice and figure out ways that can help them improve this critical foundation skill.